feramhq/demo/README.md

 ## Typos

-It's importnat that this readme - including a excerpt from 1984 - has manny typos.
+It's important that this readme - including a excerpt from 1984 - has manny typos.
-The same typo in an adjacent line: importnat
+The same typo in an adjacent line: important

 It was a bright cold day in April, and the clcoks were striknig thirten.
 Winston Smith, his chin nuzled in to his braest in an efort to escape the